-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Economic Development Strategy 2011-2016 Corporate 2011 Aims to increase the economic wealth of Herefordshire by setting out proposals and to support business growth up to 2016.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Economic Development Strategy 2011-2016 Corporate 2011 Aims to increase the economic wealth of Herefordshire by setting out proposals and to support business growth up to 2016.
 The document outlines the path and direction to foster economic vitality within Herefordshire.
-Key objectives therefore include: • Sustaining business survival and growth • Increasing wage levels, range and quality of jobs • Having a skilled population to meet future work needs • Developing the county's built infrastructure so enterprise can flourish.
-Cultural heritage and the landscape Material assets Population and human health None of merit.
+Key objectives therefore include: Sustaining business survival and growth Increasing wage levels, range and quality of jobs Having a skilled population to meet future work needs Developing the county's built infrastructure so enterprise can flourish.
+Cultural heritage Material assets Population None of merit.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Employment Land Study Evidence 2012 Includes employment land assessments for the plan period 2011-2031.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Employment Land Study Evidence 2012 Includes employment land assessments for the plan period 2011-2031.
 The study includes Quantitative and Qualitative assessments of employment land, assessment of market demand and need, as well as providing forecasts and recommendations for future employment need over the plan period.
 This study covers existing employment sites in Hereford, the five market towns and their rural hinterlands.
-The Whitestone Business Park is located within the Parish; it has a site area of 4.65ha.
-It is a well-managed site in a semi-rural location with good parking facilities.
-Material assets Population and human health The NDP will need to consider whether there is a requirement for a expansion to the employment land or if there is a need for employment land elsewhere in the village.
-The NDP should also look to protect the existing employment site.
+There are no employment land allocations within Belmont at present and so the study does not identity sites which are worthy of continued protection from alternative uses.
+Nor does it make any recommendations in respect of employment need within the neighbourhood area.
+Material assets Population None of merit; however it would be appropriate for the NDP to examine employment need locally and determine whether there is any scope for providing employment land and premises.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Strategic Housing Land Availability Assessment (SHLAA) Evidence 2009 The SHLAA aims to justify site allocations in plans by: • Identifying sites which are capable of delivering housing development • Assessing sites for their housing potential; and • Predicting when a site could be developed for housing.
-In terms of Withington,, previous SHLAA (2009) identifies that: • 310 additional dwellings could be provided on 3 sites in and around the existing settlement, however it is unlikely that this number would materialise due to significant constraints. • Of the 310 dwellings, 120 of these were identified to be on low/minor constraints Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Population and human health Soil Water The SHLAA assessed the potential availability of land for housing in Withington.
-The Withington Group NDP should be informed by the findings of the SHLAA.
-There should be an update undertaken for Withington village, and any additional sites added to the local site assessment.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Strategic Housing Land Availability Assessment (SHLAA) Evidence 2009 The SHLAA aims to justify site allocations in plans by: Identifying sites which are capable of delivering housing development Assessing sites for their housing potential; and Predicting when a site could be developed for housing.
+The SHLAA does not assess any sites within the neighbourhood area.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Population Soil Water If site allocations are pursued then the Belmont Rural NDP should be informed by some form of housing land assessment, undertaken in line with Guidance Note 21: Site assessment and allocation sites.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Local Housing Market Assessment (LHMA) Evidence 2013 Builds on an earlier Strategic Housing Market Assessment (SHMA) developed for Herefordshire and Shropshire.
-Its purpose is to inform the Local Plan's policies regarding housing need and demand (for market and affordable housing) within each of the 7 Housing Market Areas (HMAs) in Herefordshire between 2011 and 2031.
-Withington falls within the Hereford HMA.
-Here, the study reveals that: 58% of households are unable to afford market housing.
-There is an annual requirement for 417 affordable dwellings between 2012 and 2017.
-The study identifies that, in rural parts of the HMA, there is a need for: 1,215 market houses 654 affordable houses.
-The study highlights that within the Hereford HMA the overall estimated housing need by size 2012-2017 is as follows: 1 Bed - 57.3%, 2 bed - 18.6%, 3 bed - 18.5%, 4 bed - 5.7% Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Population and human health Soil Water The LHMA provides an indication of housing needs and affordability within the Hereford HMA.
-It provides evidence that could be used to inform policies or market and affordable housing requirements in the NDP.
-Herefordshire Evidence 2012 Technical The delivery of 5,300 • Air This study provides an
+rogrammesdocumentDateOver viewtarget/objective/indicatorerefordshire ocal ousing arket ssessment .HMA)Evidence2013Builds on an earlier Strategic Housing Market Assessment (SHMA) developed for Herefordshire and Shropshire.
+Its purpose is to inform the Local Plan's policies regarding housing need and demand (for market andThe LHMA uses 7 HMAs as the geography for presenting data.
+Belmont Rural falls within the Hereford HMA.
+Here, the study reveals that:• 58% of households are unable to afford market housing.• 58% of households are unable to afford market housing.• There is an annual requirement for 417 affordable dwellings between 2012 and 2017.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Population Soil Water The LHMA provides an indication of housing needs and affordability within the Hereford HMA.
+It provides evidence that could be used to inform policies or market and affordable housing requirements in the NDP. affordable housing) within each of the 7 Housing Market Areas (HMAs) in Herefordshire between 2011 and 2031.
+Higher proportion of the HMA population is of working age (62%) compared to the county average of (61%).
+The proportion of the population above retirement age is slightly below average (19% compared to 22% across Herefordshire).